nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.7 Closing the recipe drawer : `close` <a id="close-recipe"></a>
 Contributed by: Hieu

-Closes the left drawer if it has been opened by the select command.
+<br> Closes the left drawer if it has been opened by the select command.

 <br>  The image below is what Wishful Shrinking looks like after you have closed the left drawer.
 It should look similar to before you selected a recipe. <br><br>
 <img src="images/feature/recipe/CloseRecipeImage.png" width="550" height="300">